appernetic/appernetic-hugo-project/content/post/how-to-build-a-mailing-list-with-zapier-and-mailchimp.md

 ***It seems to be a common pain point.***

+## Process forms in a static website
 With a [static website][1], you don't have anything that can process form submissions so it is not a simple task to do it yourself.

 For this, you need a newsletter opt-in form, a mailing list and a service that handles the submitted content.

 In our latest theme: [hugo-bootstrap-premium][2] we have integrated a popover newsletter opt-in form that is super easy to customize without any coding.

-It has all the features you need such as bootstrap theming, exit detection, customized delay, add your custom image, change text etc. It also detects mobile devices and shows larger buttons for devices with small screen sizes.
+It has all the features you need such as bootstrap theming, exit detection, customized delay, add your custom image,  change text etc. It also detects mobile devices so it can show larger buttons for devices with small screen sizes.

 ![blog.appernetic.io using theme hugo-bootstrap-premium with popover opt-in form.][3]